Getting started

 # For that subject, we check if a session with the specified name

-# (my_session) exists.
-If it doesn't exist, a new session is created with
+# (my_session_name) exists.
+If it doesn't exist, a new session is created with the specified

 ## General configuration.
 Set values before running the script